 Exploring Nebbiolo Through Four Historic Appellations

 Nebbiolo is one of Italy's most distinctive grape varieties.
-Known for its pale colour, high acidity, firm tannins, and complex aromas of red fruit, roses, and savoury earth, it is capable of producing wines of remarkable longevity and character.
+Known for its pale colour, high acidity, firm tannins, and complex aromas, it is capable of producing wines of remarkable longevity and character.

 Here is a guide to four of the most important expressions of Nebbiolo from Piemonte.